Every child in the U.S. has the opportunity to succeed in education and in life.

-Decades of education reforms in the U.S. have focused on the assumption that changing what happens within the walls of our schools can level the playing field and offer all young people the preparation they need to thrive as adults.
-However, our schools have been unable to deliver on the promise of American public education—excellence and equity.
+Decades of education reform in the U.S. have focused on changing what happens within the walls of our schools to level the playing field and offer all young people the preparation they need to thrive as adults.